riyagoyal15/riyagoyal15/README.md

 # Hey there!
-I'm Sanjay Rao - aka [Rao-Sanjayy] 👋
+I'm Riya Goyal 👋

 ### I'm a student pursuing Master's in Data Science from CHRIST (Deemed to be University) Bangalore

-- 🌱 I’m currently learning Machine Learning, Google Cloud, Tableau and GitHub ofcourse.
+- 🌱 I’m currently learning Machine Learning, Google Cloud, Tableau and Neural Networks.
-- 👯 I’m looking to collaborate with others working on Data Science.
+- 👯 I’m looking to collaborate with people working in Data Science and Data Analytics field.
-- 🥅 2022 Goals: Strengthen my Python and Machine Learning fundamentals.
+- 🥅 2022 Goals: Strengthen my Machine Learning and SQL fundamentals.
-- ⚡ Fun fact: I'm a wildlife enthusiast 🐾
+- ⚡ Fun fact: I'm a street food lover.
+If you are travelling to Delhi, you can ask me for recommendations! 🐾
-- 👨‍💻 I'm open for internships for Data Scientist, Data Analyst and Data Engineering roles.
+- 👨‍💻 I'm open for internships and jobs for Data Scientist, Data Analyst and Data Engineering roles.

 > Content next in-line: Machine Learning, R Programming, SQL